snur206/reading-notes/401/class27notes.md

 Why is testing important?
 Give at least 4 reasons, and explain which is the most important to you and why.

+- Lets you know if your method is working

+- Identifies bugs before releasing it to the public.
+Most important because you want your product to be fresh of bugs as much as possible.

+- Validation for coders and helps them write more efficient throws, also can seperate them from other coders to employers.

+- Testing saves time and money when bugs are identified early and fixed.

 Create an analogy for Tasks and the back stack.
 Have we used a similar system before?
 Explain.